Physical proximity is more important for meeting new people (with new knowledge) than for collaboration

 But when you combine all three measures, it turns out the effect of distance is entirely mediated by the other two factors.
 In other words, once you take into account who you know, distance doesn’t matter.1 Distance only appears to matter (in isolation) because we have more nearby professional ties and friendships, and we are more likely to cite patents linked to us by professional ties and friendships.
 Consistent with Agrawal, Cockburn, and McHale’s finding that 80% of excess citations from movers comes from people who are professionally connected, Diemer and Regan find professional network connections are a much stronger predictor of who added the citation than friendliness of counties, though both matter.
 Lastly, as with Agrawal, Cockburn, and McHale, when patent citations flow between more technologically dissimilar patents, the predictive power of how friendly two counties are looms larger.
 That’s consistent with friendships being especially useful for learning about things outside your normal professional network.
 But the bottom line is this - distance only matters, in this paper, because it affects who you know.

-Lastly, we can go one step further.
+We can go one step further.
 Miguelez and Noumedem Temgoua (2020) adopt an approach similar to Agrawal, Cockburn, and McHale, looking at inventors who move.
 But they look at citations between patents in different countries, when inventors migrate.
 They find patents from country A are more likely to cite patents from country B when more inventors have migrated from A to B (this is possible thanks to a nice new dataset that actually tracks migrant inventors).
 As with Agrawal, Cockburn, and McHale, this effect is actually stronger for countries that are otherwise technologically less similar.
 This is again consistent with the notion that proximity - here, merely residing in the same country - is especially helpful for forming social ties with people who work on different technologies than is typical for the country.

 Head, Li, and Minondo (2019) look at citations between mathematics papers as evidence of how knowledge moves through a community of researchers.
 Specifically, they want to know what kinds of things predict whether paper x cites paper y.
 For our purposes, the variable of interest is their measure of social ties between mathematicians.
 They measure this in a lot of different ways: advisor-advisee relationships, whether two mathematicians worked in the same place at the same time, or went to the same graduate school around the same time, etc. Note - by definition - most of these relationships are defined in terms of physical proximity at some point in time.
 Head, Li, and Minondo find a couple of things that are consistent with what we’ve talked about so far.